tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 whose semantics are similar.

-The `Info` and `Log` fields are non-deterministic values for debugging/convenience purposes that are otherwise ignored.
+The `Info` and `Log` fields are non-deterministic values for debugging/convenience purposes.
+Tendermint logs them but they are otherwise ignored.

 #### Gas

-Ethereum introduced the notion of *gas* as an abstract representation of the cost of the resources consumed by nodes when processing transactions.
-Every operation in the Ethereum Virtual Machine uses some amount of gas, and gas can be accepted at a market-variable price.
+Ethereum introduced the notion of *gas* as an abstract representation of the cost of the resources consumed by nodes when processing a transaction.
+Every operation in the Ethereum Virtual Machine uses some amount of gas.
+Gas has a market-variable price based on which miners can accept or reject to execute a particular operation.

 Users propose a maximum amount of gas for their transaction; if the transaction uses less, they get the difference credited back.
 Tendermint adopts a similar abstraction, though uses it only optionally and weakly, allowing applications to define their own sense of the cost of execution.

-In Tendermint, the [ConsensusParams.Block.MaxGas](../proto/types/params.proto) limits the amount of gas that can be used in a block.
+In Tendermint, the [ConsensusParams.Block.MaxGas](#consensus-parameters) limits the amount of total gas that can be used by all transactions in a block.
-The default value is `-1`, meaning no limit, or that the concept of gas is meaningless.
+The default value is `-1`, which means the block gas limit is not enforced, or that the concept of gas is meaningless.

 Responses contain a `GasWanted` and `GasUsed` field.
 The former is the maximum amount of gas the sender of a tx is willing to use, and the latter is how much it actually used.
-Applications should enforce that `GasUsed <= GasWanted` &mdash; ie. transaction execution should halt before it can use more resources than it requested.
+Applications should enforce that `GasUsed <= GasWanted` &mdash; i.e. transaction execution or validation should fail before it can use more resources than it requested.

 When `MaxGas > -1`, Tendermint enforces the following rules: